LearnerHyl/LearnerHyl/README.md

 ## 🚀 Projects
 I am currently doing:
-- [LevelDB](https://github.com/google/leveldb):LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
-- In order to make better use of the capabilities of modern high-speed network cards in a storage-computing separation database based on Aurora, I used a DPDK-based network acceleration service to transform the communication process between nodes, thereby further improving database performance.
+- [Design of network communication architecture for storage and computing separation database based on DPDK].
+We used the open source DPDK full user-mode suite [F-stack](https://github.com/F-Stack/f-stack).
+After having a preliminary understanding of its usage, we applied it to our storage-computing separation database and comprehensively transformed the communication methods of the three nodes in the hope of achieving certain performance improvements.

 ## 📈 GitHub Stats
 [![LearnerHyl's GitHub Stats](https://github-readme-stats.vercel.app/api?username=LearnerHyl&show_icons=true&theme=cobalt)](https://github.com/LearnerHyl)